 A Story About Remembering Who we Are

 It was an uneventful day at work.
-The PM shift gets pretty crazy at times but usually after 8 it all starts winding down.
+The PM shift gets pretty crazy at times but usually after 8 PM it all starts winding down.
 Patients go to their beds and dinner is over.
 Most of the medications have been passed and there is usually a break and a time to sit down and start charting.
 From time to time a street person will knock on the door or simply walk into the building wanting something, maybe seeking information but usually they are crazy and homeless.
-We have to be careful about people like that because we never know if they’re violent so we pay close attention to every move they make.
+We have to be careful about people like that because we never know if they’re violent, so we pay close attention to these individuals.

 So this guy in his early 20’s just walks through the front door.
 He is skinny and has long hair, he is a little scruffy but not disheveled.
 There was something sorry about him, he looks confused or lost or maybe scared maybe looking for something.
 He is at the edge of one’s judgment as far as being with it or not.
 His pants are big, maybe a few numbers up his size, he carries a new and clean small backpack and that gives him some credibility.
 I could not tell what he was about so I kept my distance.
 In some cases, you get a pretty quick signal that these types have mental health problems but with this dude signals simply weren’t there.
 There was something also familiar about him.
 But there was also something odd, something daring or naïve; a vibe of being a good person that is just trying to do the right thing so I kept listening.